-Qualification Qualification Code Important Dates SAQA NLRD ID ND: Consumer Science: Food and Nutrition NDCSF2 From January 2010 66412 ND: Consumer Science: Food and Nutrition (ECP) NDCFF2 From January 2010 66412 Diploma in Consumer Sciences Food and Nutrition DICSFI From January 2020 110205 BTECH: Consumer Science: Food and Nutrition BTCSFI From January 1996 66409 Advanced Diploma in Consumer Sciences in Food ADCSFI From January 2020 110047 Masters of Applied Science in Food and Nutrition MSFNTI From January 2015 96786 Doctor of Philosophy in Food and Nutrition DPFNTI From January 2015 97059
+Qualification Qualification Code Important Dates SAQA NLRD ID ND: Consumer Science: Food and Nutrition NDCSF2 From January 2010 This programme 66412 will be phased out in 2023 ND: Consumer Science: Food and Nutrition (ECP) NDCFF2 From January 2010 66412 This programme will be phased out in 2023 Diploma in Consumer Sciences Food and Nutrition DICSFI From January 2020 110205 Advanced Diploma in Consumer Sciences in Food ADCSFI From January 2020 110047 Postgraduate Diploma in Food and Nutrition PGDFNI From January 2022 Masters of Applied Science in Food and Nutrition MSFNTI From January 2015 96786 Doctor of Philosophy in Food and Nutrition DPFNTI From January 2015 97059

-4. NATIONAL DIPLOMA: CONSUMER SCIENCE: FOOD AND NUTRITION (NDCSF2) (to be phased out)
+4. NATIONAL DIPLOMA: CONSUMER SCIENCE: FOOD AND NUTRITION (NDCSF2) (to be phased out in 2023.
+Last registrations for outstanding modules in 2023)